AviVolah/DA-Projects/Projects/15th Project/ReadMe.md

 - Best remove all the items in the bad_sc list and double down on the top_sc list
 - Make reccomendations to buy other cake cases when there is a purchase of a cake case
 - There is no significant correlation between the desc length and any sale metric, but the highest is to profit, and from conducting a statistical test, its better to shorten the descriptions
-#### Added:
-- Sales are greatly impacted by seasonal trends, particularly in autumn when almost all categories experience increased growth.
-To prepare for this, businesses should not only acquire extra stock but also diversify the options available across all categories.
-- Tracking sales by both category and subcategory is crucial in anticipating sudden changes in demand throughout the year and keeping products relevant.
-- Categories related to the home, such as decor, kitchen, tableware, and storage, are more stable, while other categories are more susceptible to seasonal changes.
-To optimize inventory planning, businesses should create a calendar that prioritizes specific holidays and seasonal changes.
-When subcategories are experiencing upward trends, it is important to focus on adding variety to those subcategories, as more options lead to increased sales.